Albin Krasniqi (footballer, born 2003)

-Albin Krasniqi (born 6 April 2003) is a Swiss professional footballer who plays as a winger for FC Wacker Innsbruck, on loan from Winterthur.
+Albin Krasniqi (born 6 April 2003) is a Swiss professional footballer who plays as a winger for Swiss Challenge League club Kriens.

 Club career

 Krasniqi is a youth product of FC Wacker Grenchen, Solothurn and Basel.
 He began his senior career with Basel's reserves in 2021, and on 12 April 2023 moved to the reserves of St. Gallen.
 In the summer of 2023, he started training with St. Gallen's senior team, and eventually joined them permanently.
 He made his senior and professional debut with St. Gallen as a substitute in a 1–0 Swiss Super League loss to Lugano on 29 July 2023.

-On 16 July 2025, Krasniqi joined FC Wacker Innsbruck on loan for the 2025-26 season.
+On 16 July 2025, Krasniqi joined Wacker Innsbruck on loan for the 2025-26 season.

 International career

 Born in Switzerland, Krasniqi is of Kosovan descent.
 He is a youth international for Switzerland, having played for the Switzerland U21s.